Radiative Dirac neutrino masses and dark matter in a $U(1)_{B-L}$ extended model: Introduction

-The paper is organized as follows: In Sec.~\ref{sec:mod}, the framework, along with the entire scalar sector particle spectrum and the Dirac mass generation of neutrinos at the one-loop level, is discussed.
-New BSM contributions to cLFV decays within the framework and the most stringent current and future sensitivity projections on these cLFV observables from relevant experiments have been explored in Sec.~\ref{sec:LFV}.
-As our framework can accommodate both the fermionic and scalar DM candidates, we have studied both these scenarios, consistent with current relic and direct detection exclusion limits, in Sec.~\ref{sec:DM}.
-The collider prospects of these DM candidates in the context of the current $pp$ and proposed lepton $\mu^+\mu^-$ collider have been presented in Sec.~\ref{sec:collider}.
-In Sec.~\ref{sec:conclusion}, we have presented the conclusion of the work and further outlooks.
+The paper is organized as follows: In section~\ref{sec:mod}, the framework, along with the entire scalar sector particle spectrum and the Dirac mass generation of neutrinos at the one-loop level, is discussed.
+New BSM contributions to cLFV decays within the framework and the most stringent current and future sensitivity projections on these cLFV observables from relevant experiments have been explored in section~\ref{sec:LFV}.
+We have discussed about both the fermionic and scalar DM candidate phenomenology in section~\ref{sec:DM}.
+The collider prospects of these DM candidates in the context of the current $pp$ and proposed lepton $\mu^+\mu^-$ collider have been presented in section~\ref{sec:collider}.
+In section~\ref{sec:conclusion}, we have presented the conclusion of the work and further outlooks.